tearflake/symp-intro/README.md

 * Meta-compilers and term rewriters
 * Theorem provers and logic engines

-Anything computable from strict rules.
+Anything computable using strict rules.

 ---